-Mid-day meals supervisors' responsibilities include scanning their area of the playground looking for any trouble that might be developing.
-They walk up and down the area to make their presence felt, and help keep playtime troubles to a minimum.
-However, if inappropriate behaviour occurs, the class teacher will be informed and the child's peg will be moved down the staged approach on the behaviour chart in the classroom.
+Mid-day meals supervisors' responsibilities include monitoring their area of the playground and making themselves available to support children.
+They need to walk around their area interacting with children and supporting them to join in with activities and socialise with their peers, including intervening where necessary, to support children who are showing dysregulated or inappropriate behaviours.

+If inappropriate behaviour occurs, the child may be asked to have time out to regulate their behaviour.
 Any member of staff who deals with a significant behavioural incident at break time or lunchtime will ensure the class teacher is informed as soon as possible.

-Peer mediators and Sports Crew
+Wellbeing Ambassadors, Anti-bullying Ambassadors and Sports Crew

-Pupils may be trained as peer mediators to offer support for children in the Foundation Stage and Key Stage 1 who are experiencing difficulty in solving playtime/friendship issues independently, when required.
-Pupils trained as Sports Crew provide support and encourage organised games and activities for pupils in Reception, Year 1 and 2 during the lunchtimes - this facilitates independent play, sharing, creativity and problem-solving skills.
+Year 6 pupils may take on the role of Wellbeing or Anti-bullying Ambassadors to offer support to children across the school who are experiencing difficulty in solving playtime/friendship issues independently.
+They will also lead assemblies giving advice to pupils across the school.

+Pupils trained as Sports Crew provide support and encourage organised games and activities for pupils during the lunchtimes - this facilitates independent play, sharing, creativity and problem-solving skills.

-E. Truancy
+E. Unauthorised Absence